stucchio/Homepage/pelican/content/equal_weights.md

 For large $@ N $@ this quantity approaches $@ \arctan(1) / 2 \pi = (\pi/4) / (2\pi) = 1/8 $@.

 Thus, we have shown that the average error-rate of unit-weighted regression is bounded above by $@ 1/4 $@.
-A monte carlo simulation confirms that the theoretical bound appears correct:
+A monte carlo simulation confirms that the theoretical bound appears correct.
+It also shows that treating feature vectors as Gaussian rather than Boolean vectors appears to be a reasonable approximation to the problem - if anything it introduces extra error.

 ![average case, theory vs practice](/blog_media/2014/equal_weights/theory_vs_practice.png)

 Code to produce the graph [is available on github](https://gist.github.com/stucchio/142620be989dcf2767bc).

+**Note:** The reason the Bernoulli feature vectors appear to have lower error than the Gaussian feature vectors for small N appears to be caused by the fact that for small N, there is a significant possibility that a feature vector might be 0 in the important components.
+The net result of this is that $@ \vec{h} \cdot (\vec{x} - \vec{y}) = 0 $@ fairly often, meaning that many vectors have equal rank.
+This effect becomes improbable as more features are introduced.